taoensso/faraday/README.md

 Concerned about the costs?
 They've been [getting](http://goo.gl/qJP5d) [better](http://goo.gl/hCVxY) recently and are actually pretty decent as of May 2013.

-Faraday was adapted from James Reaves' own [Rotary client](https://github.com/weavejester/rotary).
+Faraday was adapted from James Reaves' [Rotary client](https://github.com/weavejester/rotary).
 Why adapt?
 Freedom to experiment rapidly+aggresively without being particularly concerned about backwards compatibility.

 ## What's in the box™?
   * Small, simple, API: **complete coverage of DynamoDBv2 features**.
   * **Great performance** (zero overhead to the official Java SDK).
   * Uses [Nippy](https://github.com/ptaoussanis/nippy) to **support Clojure's rich data types** and **high-strength encryption**.

-It's still early days.
-There's probably rough edges, but most of them should be relatively superficial and will be ironed out as the lib sees Real-World-Use™.
-The goal is to head toward something very much production ready ASAP. **Pull requests, bug reports, and/or suggestions are very, very welcome**!

 ## Getting started